The Tiniest Gingerbread Houses for your Mug

 1

-You can see how I make one in this highlight.
+You can see how I make one in this video.
 Print out the shapes, see this one, on paper and then draw again and cut out on stronger paper.

 2

-For the gingerbread dough, bring honey, water and sugar to a boil, add butter and take off heat, stir and let cool.
+For the gingerbread dough, bring molasses, water and sugar to a boil, add butter and take off heat, stir and let cool.

 3